 How does this medication work?
 What will it do for me?

 Omalizumab belongs to a group of medications known as antibody neutralizers.
 It is used to treat allergic asthma, a particular type of asthma that is triggered by allergens such as cat or dog dander, dust mites, or cockroaches.
-It is also used to treat moderate-to-severe allergic asthma when inhaled corticosteroids are not providing adequate control.
+It is used in addition to other medications to treat moderate-to-severe allergic asthma for adults and children 6 years of age and older, when inhaled corticosteroids are not providing enough control.
 Allergic asthma causes the release of a chemical in the body called IgE (immunoglobulin E).
 Omalizumab works by blocking IgE.

 Omalizumab is used to decrease the number of asthma attacks and reduce the symptoms associated with asthma.
 It is important to understand that omalizumab should not be used to relieve an asthma attack once it has started.
 Asthma sufferers should always have their fast-acting asthma relief medication on hand to deal with attacks.

-Omalizumab is also used to treat chronic idiopathic urticaria (CIU) that has not responded to treatment with antihistamines.
+Omalizumab is used by adults and adolescents 12 years of age and older, to treat chronic idiopathic urticaria (CIU) that has not responded to treatment with antihistamines.
+It helps to reduce symptoms of skin itchiness and hives.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.